AhmetIsk/Github-Catalog/githubcatalog/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+However, we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `npm run e2e-test`

+Runs the end-to-end tests using Cucumber.js.
+This script will execute the tests defined in the `tests/features` directory.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+## Features

+- Search for GitHub users.
+- Filter repositories by name and programming language.
+- Option to include or exclude forked repositories.
+- Multi-language support (English and German).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.